Toasts for the World Theatre Day

 Dear Colleagues, join us in celebrating a day that may unite theatre artists and theatre lovers in the understanding that only peace and respect allows the development of humanity.
 While we are limited in these times to carry out our profession, we are nonetheless unlimited in the opportunity to meet.

-on Saturday 27 March 2021 at 3 pm (UTC+1) and join us with your ideas, and after you have chosen your favourite drink for a shared toast!
+Join us on Saturday 27 March 2021 at 3 pm (UTC+1) with your ideas, and after you have chosen your favourite drink for a shared toast!

 Dr Jurij Alschitz Christine Schmalor

 |find all information about the worldwide celebrations and activities at: